cncf/glossary/content/en/gitops.md

 ## Problem it addresses

-Existing processes for infrastructure configuration management can face challenges such as configuration drift, failed deployments, relying on a system's previous state for success, missing documentation, or unknown development history.
+Existing processes for infrastructure configuration management – including traditional CI/CD – are often error prone and can face challenges such as configuration drift, failed deployments, relying on a system's previous state for success, missing documentation, or unknown development history.
 Adopting a GitOps workflow can help alleviate these issues, among several others.